DEL CITY FIRE DEPARTMENT

 OFFICE OF EMERGENCY MANAGEMENT

-Preparing for Severe Weather Season: Outdoor Warning Sirens
+Severe Weather Season: Outdoor Warning Sirens

 With the arrival of Spring, so too does Oklahoma’s severe weather season, including tornados.
 Tornados can occur any month of the year, but the risk is higher in the months of March, April, May, and June.
 Homes, businesses, schools, and organizations need to have a Severe Weather Preparedness Plan on where to safely protect families, patrons, students, and participants from severe weather and how to receive weather information and warnings.
 One way though should not be the only way, to warn the public of a tornado warning is the Outdoor Warning System (OWS).